davehdo/rails-react-mongo-stack/README.md

 * Modern, minimalist styling with clear design pattern to make UX easier to navigate

 ## Setup
+This assumes you have the following installed
+* the right ruby version, as listed in Gemfile
+* node.js
+* yarn for dependency management

-To get set up, clone this repository, then make sure you have the right ruby version, as listed in Gemfile
+To get set up, clone this repository, then run
 ```
 bundle (or if this command does not work then gem install bundler)
 rake db:create